Welcome back, but first...

 - If you have already submitted proof of vaccination, you do not need to submit it again.

-Students must submit proof of vaccination or be approved for an exemption from vaccination by Sunday, September 26.
+Students must submit proof of vaccination or be approved for an exemption from vaccination by Sunday, September 26 for the fall semester.
 The vaccines have different wait times between doses.
 Here is a table that will help you know when you need to start to process so that you can finish in time.
+Student mus be vaccinated by the start of classes for the winter and spring semester.

 |Vaccine||Dose (shot) 2 Deadline Proof must be submitted by:||Dose (shot) 1 deadline Must begin process by:|